The Osmonds: Transition to rock: Phase III and Crazy Horses

+The Osmonds in their famed jumpsuits, performing in 1972.

 The Osmonds began writing and performing their own music, and their sound moved towards rock music beginning with their album Phase III.
 Part of the transition to self-written music was, according to Wayne in 2004, the fact that the family was becoming dissatisfied with some of the material being offered to them not fitting their moral standards, so they started writing their own.
+Wayne was a major influence on the family's decision to move into rock, which was a source of tension as some of the brothers would rather have remained a pop band.
 In addition to "Yo-Yo", Phase III produced the major hit "Down by the Lazy River" (No. 4).
 Their next Crazy Horses album was the band's first personal statementthe brothers have been quoted as saying that the title song refers to air pollution from cars, and its instrumentation featured an even harder rock sound bordering on early heavy metal.
 They wrote all the songs and played all the instruments with Alan on rhythm guitar, Wayne on lead guitar, Merrill on lead vocals and bass, Jay on drums, and Donny on keyboards; all of the brothers sang backing vocals and an occasional lead on album cuts.
+The quintet also received a wardrobe makeover; upon the recommendation of Elvis Presley, they donned similar sequined jumpsuits designed by Bill Belew, which became their trademark look until the outfits were stolen from a van while the group was touring in Tennessee.
+(Merrill recalled in 2025 that the suits were instead designed by Bob Mackie.)
+There are no extant pictures of Presley with the Osmonds, because Colonel Tom Parker prohibited any from being taken.
 Donny largely switched to instrumental contributions for much of 1972 to accommodate his changing voice; by 1973, Donny had settled from his former boy soprano range into a smooth baritenor voice.